-15. Act in a manner consistent with the [Text].
-This includes transparent, equal and open processes and strengthened efforts to enhance dialogue and provision early of advice.
+16. Act in a manner consistent with the Declaration.
+This includes transparent, equal and open processes and strengthened efforts to enhance dialogue and provision of early advice.
 Encourage and facilitate direct dialogue between the representatives of States Parties and the Secretariat.